-ECON 402 Growth, Institutions and Development (S2)
+ECON 402 Growth, Institutions and Development (Not offered in 2023)

 This paper covers theories and evidence relating to the determinants of economic growth.
 The first part of the paper reviews alternative neoclassical growth theories, including the Overlapping Generations Model and the Ramsey-Cass-Koopmans Model, and uses them as a starting-point for the discussion of ‘endogenous’ growth theory.
 The second part of the paper examines the alternative empirical models that have been used to test hypotheses about the determinants of economic growth arising from the theoretical literature.
 By the end of the paper you should have enhanced your ability to understand and critically assess contemporary advanced theoretical and empirical models of economic growth.

 Examines theoretical and empirical aspects of the role of money in the macroeconomy, New Classical and New Keynesian Economics and their implications for monetary policy.

 Course Outline: ECON403 - Semester Two 2023 (not available yet)